alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 ## handling attributes

-Attrbites appear in tags like this:
+Attributes appear in tags like this:

 ```html
 <my-element time="1000" min="0" max="5">